-Is grounded in Word and Sacrament as the means by which God creates and forms community (koinonia) for God's mission reality theologically and biblically as a habit.
+Is grounded in Word and Sacrament as the means by which God creates and forms community (koinonia) for God's mission (diakonia) in the world.
+Exercises faithful worship preparation and evangelical preaching.

+Practice of Biblical and Theological Wisdom: Interprets reality theologically and biblically as a habit.
 Has a core set of theological concepts that are interpreted with flexibility in different contexts.